Bay Area Plant Hub 2025 – 1st Annual Symposium

 (in-person only, no virtual option)

 The inaugural Bay Area Plant Hub Annual Symposium will bring together plant scientists from across the Bay Area.
 The meeting also welcomes participants from across the Western United States and Canada, reflecting the broader ASPB Western Section partnership.
 The extraordinary promise of plant science is to address the most important societal challenges of our time, including ensuring environmental sustainability and protecting biodiversity.
 The immediacy of these challenges calls for investment of time and resources.
 Fortunately, the Bay Area is home to one of the most dynamic and broadly impactful plant science communities in the world.
 Bay Area plant science is typified by strengths in fundamental research on plant systems at every scale: molecules, genes, organisms, populations, ecosystems, and the planet.
 The Bay Area is also home to a thriving biotech industry that supports both startups and established companies.
 This symposium aims to provide a hub to bring this community together and enable synergistic impact.
-The meeting is presented by Chan Zuckerberg Biohub SF in partnership with the American Society of Plant Biologists (ASPB) Western Regional Section and Leica Microsystems.
+The meeting is presented by Chan Zuckerberg Biohub SF in partnership with the American Society of Plant Biologists (ASPB) Western Regional Section, Leica Microsystems, and Ansa Biotechnologies.

 The meeting will comprise plenary talks and poster presentations from scientists from across the Bay Area and Western section of the ASPB.
 Two plenary sessions will be organized to cover general topics in plant science from molecular biology to ecology and evolution.
 A themed plenary session focused on “Innovations in Plant Science for Sustainability” will provide an opportunity for local researchers to present work at the heart of utilizing plants to mitigate human impacts on our planet, as well as future-proofing plants in agricultural and natural ecosystems.
 Our keynote session will include a presentation by Professor Pamela Ronald (UC Davis) and panel discussion focused on Bay Area initiatives aimed at improving sustainability through innovative plant science.
 Finally, a catered poster session reception will provide participants with an interactive forum for forming synergistic connections with plant scientists from the Bay Area and the western region of ASPB.